EricWang12/Person-Vehicle-Tracking/README.md

 ### confidence threshold

-One of a very important metrics, MOTA performs poorly in crowded areas with default settings, which threshold the minimum confidence to 0.3.
+One of very important metrics, MOTA performs poorly in crowded areas with default settings, which threshold the minimum confidence to 0.3.

 However, this is due to the very high amount of false positives, so increasing the threshold helps a lot with false positives until it reached to about 0.8, where the true positives started to drop significantly.